Website icon Xpert.Digital

 A service that an SEO agency does not or cannot provide.
 Because there is a lack of in-depth product knowledge to convince the customer, at least in 1st and 2nd level customer support.
 That sounds ugly, but 99.99% of SEO agencies shirk responsibility here.
 The potential lead is celebrated and the SEO agencies get paid.
 In fact, I repeat, only then does the work begin, as described above.

-It's great if you're in the top ten with terms like 'logistics' or 'warehouses' that the SEO agency has done for you.
+Great if you stand in the top ten with terms such as 'logistics' or 'warehouses' that the SEO agency has achieved for you.
 The number of visitors will be relatively high.
-However, conversion is poor (if at all) because many people have no intention of buying, but mostly just want to find out more.
+However, the conversion, on the other hand, punctually (if at all), because many do not have an intention to buy, but mostly only want to find out more.

-However, the situation is different with the keyword combination 'Construction company wanted for warehouse'.
-If the website doesn't appeal to the potential customer within the first 3 seconds, the customer is gone again.
+The situation is different with the keyword combination 'Construction company for warehouse'.
+If the website does not appeal to the potential customers within the first 3 seconds, the customer is gone again.

 So there’s more to it than just doing SEO work.
 It involves coordinating several areas, which quickly become a large construction site, which can usually only be carried out by a business development person with the appropriate experience.